Free Meal Pickup Schedule

 TUESDAYS, 4:30 - 5:30 pm (Learn More)

-The Northmont Branch Library has seven fulltime employees, four part-time employees and nine aides.
+The Northmont Branch Library has eight full-time employees, two part-time employees and five aides.
 These staff members are responsible for assisting patrons with circulation and technology questions, programming for all ages, reader's advisory , collections and school visits.

 Ms. Gwinn joined Dayton Metro Library in August 2021.
 She has her MLS and over thirty-five years of experience in a variety of library and information management settings, including: academic, corporate, research, database administration, and documentation for Department of Defense and NASA Space Station.
 She has spent the last 18 years as a manager at Houston Public Library managing a variety of locations.
 Originally from Indiana, she has lived in Los Angeles, Huntsville, AL and Houston.
 A dog mom of three unruly beasts, she enjoys biking, hiking, writing, and traveling.